Randomblock1/theos-action/README.md

     # This is where the Theos SDKs will be git cloned from.
     # Useful for using frameworks that aren't in the official repo.
     theos-sdks: 'https://github.com/theos/sdks'

+    # Whether to enable Orion, which adds support for Swift tweaks
+    orion: 'false'
 ```

 ## Example